20 Popular Types of Porches For Different House Styles: Design Options

 A critical element in porch construction is maintaining the building envelope where the roof meets the house. – Green Building: Principles and Practices in Residential Construction, Abe Kruger and Carl Seville

-The overall appearance of a front balcony is quite simple, but it will add a beneficial ambiance to your home’s opening.
-However, if you appreciate outdoor balcony space, this is not the front balcony for you.
+The overall appearance is quite simple, but it will add a beneficial ambiance to your home’s opening.
+However, if you appreciate outdoor space, this is not the style for you.
 Fortunately, it is a cost-effective option due to the use of less material in its construction project.

 Open Porch